allbridge-io/allbridge-core-js-sdk/README.md

 # Allbridge Core SDK

-Provides an easy integration with the Allbridge Core ChainBridgeService for DApps in the browser or Node.js
+Provides an easy integration with the Allbridge Core bridge for DApps in the browser or Node.js

 ## Table of Contents